 Global payroll providers are different to independent in-country providers (ICPs) with regard to the number of countries they cover.
 While ICPs generally operate in one country only, global payroll providers cover a varying range of countries and usually offer their services under the fully managed payroll model.

-Their service model can either be based on an owned-entity approach or be partner-dependent:
+Their service model can either be based on an owned-entity approach or be partnership-based:

 Owned-entity global payroll provider: One single payroll provider that offers payroll services in multiple countries, leaving the customer with one service contract and one partner for queries and one single platform for reporting and data consolidation.
 This model usually leads to lower service costs compared to payroll aggregators, since the provider doesn’t have to charge mark-ups.
 On the other hand, the global coverage is usually less extensive compared to aggregators.